log27/seq2seq_chatbot/README.md

 # seq2seq_chatbot

-Download glove vector and put it in the required directory
+NOTE: Download glove vector and put it in the required directory.